elij/gravel-pit/README.md

 # Gravel Pit

+> [!WARNING]
+> This repository is archived and no longer actively maintained.
+The code is evolved further in `macher-agent` [sandbox](https://github.com/elij/macher-agent/blob/main/macher-agent-sandbox.el)

 Proof of concept using macroexpand-all and side-effect-free as the basis of a sandboxed elisp interpreter.

 This is a bit different to other approaches like [elisp-sandbox](https://github.com/joelmccracken/elisp-sandbox) which is based around faster at execution rewriting approach.